Professional & Personal

 Certified Hand Therapist (certified 2007)

-- Osteoarthritis, rheumatoid arthritis, trigger finger/thumb, neuropathies, fractures, dislocations, lacerations, scleroderma, tendon repairs, tumor resections, nail conditions, hypermobility syndromes
+- Tendonitis, trigger finger/thumbs, neuropathies, fractures, dislocations, lacerations, tendon repairs, osteoarthritis, rheumatoid arthritis, hypermobility syndromes and many other hand/arm conditions

 - Hand/arm splinting specialist: custom thermoplastic orthoses, soft splinting,